solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 objectives:
   - Explain the security risks associated with invoking a CPI to an unknown program
-  - Showcase how Anchor’s CPI module prevents this from happening when making a CPI from one Anchor program to another
+  - Showcase how Anchor's CPI module prevents this from happening when making a CPI from one Anchor program to another
   - Safely and securely make a CPI from an Anchor program to an arbitrary non-anchor program